 Listen to our engineers talk about FEA, and you come to understand that a wheel can be too strong in some areas, and removing mass in that area spreads the load more evenly across the surface, which makes the product as a whole stronger.
 The goal is to make the wheel as strong as necessary for the intended application but at the lightest possible weight, and with a factor of safety in place.
 The answer to making it lighter – and stronger – is not always obvious.
 In other words, drilling more holes to lighten a racing component is neither science nor art.
 Weld racing wheels incorporate a lot of 3 dimensional contours that other wheel manufacturers may not.
 These contours appeal to the artist, but also serve an important role in spreading the load, or in FEA terms, minimizing the “hot spot”.

-Once the part is loaded and constrained in the computer, the engineer applies various loads and lateral forces which, from our 49 years of racing experience, reflect the real word racing environment, and the result is a color coded digital wheel as shown above.
+Once the wheel design is loaded and constrained in the computer, the engineer applies various loads and lateral forces which, from our 49 years of racing experience, reflect the real word racing environment, and the result is a color coded digital wheel as shown above.
 Sometimes the results surprise us, other times it tells us what we expect.
-What we do know is that every time we do it, we learn something, and what we learn on an oval track wheel may also apply to a drag wheel or any of our other forged performance wheels and rims.
+What we do know is that every time we test a wheel or rim, we learn something, and what we learn on an oval track wheel may also apply to a drag wheel or any of our other forged performance wheels and rims.
 FEA can give us a optimal wheel strength answer a majority of the time, but every new wheel and rim design we make is also built and physically tested in our in-house destructive testing lab.
 There are multiple tests we run, but all of them are designed to try to break the wheels and rims and find out how much pressure it takes.

-Designing a performance wheel that is first-in-class in all critical attributes; weight, strength, RMOI, concentricity, yet still good-looking – requires an artful eye, experience, software and everything in between.
+Designing a forged performance wheel that is best-in-class in all critical attributes; weight, strength, RMOI, concentricity, yet still good-looking – requires an artful eye, experience, software and everything in between.
 Sounds complicated?
-It is, and that is why decades, 49 years to be exact, of engineering experience make WELD the leading manufacture of forged performance wheels.
+It is, and that is why decades, 49 years to be exact, of engineering experience make WELD the leading manufacture of forged performance wheels and rims.